-Who will make the list?
+But who are the very best Titans?
+The members that defined what it truly means to be a Teen Titan?
 Does being a founder guarantee a spot as one of the greatest Titans of all time?
 Or will latter-day icons who defined the team's other great eras supersede that importance?

 Find out as we count down the ten greatest Teen Titans of all time.

 Donna Troy2 of 12Donna Troy, Aqualad, and Roy Harper were all founding members of the Teen Titans (with Roy having been retconned into the group), but of those three, it is Donna whose legacy was primarily forged with the Titans.

 Donna's weathered some troubling times over the years, mostly stemming from some continuity weirdness, but through it all, she's remained one of the most steadfast Titans, taking part in almost every era of the team since its earliest days.

 Now, after some nebulous "New 52" origins, Donna Troy seems to be back in business, and back with the Titans, in "Rebirth."

 Beast Boy3 of 12Beast Boy.
 Changeling.
 Whatever codename you use, the green, gregarious Garfield "Gar" Logan is the heart and soul of Marv Wolfman and George Perez's New Teen Titans.